Amarnathkumar007/cricket_match_prediction/README.md

 - Incorporate additional features (e.g., player-specific stats, venue conditions).
 - Experiment with deep learning models for improved accuracy.
 - Optimize hyperparameters using grid search or cross-validation.

-## License
-This project is licensed under the MIT License.

-## Contact
-For questions or contributions, please contact the project maintainer at <your-email@example.com>.